WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 <img width="510" alt="image" src="https://user-images.githubusercontent.com/29689637/229379746-9b620153-e70e-4f56-b097-7339aef08fe4.png">

 This is going to take a while, especially on the second command.
 As you can see it took me almost 6 minutes.
 Take a little walk in the meantime.

+❓ If you're *updating* or *reinstalling* from 10X, you can stop here and reboot!
+You're done! ✅

 ## Completing the Installation